South county version of Paul Bunyan?

 Matunuck is a village on the southern Atlantic coast of Rhode Island, near Charlestown (fourth panel).

-Wooded trail 12 months ago
+Wooded trail over 1 year ago

 Likely one of Dads tall tales.